 If the semantics is not clear you are unable to communicate the information behind a visualization.
-Clements et al. [13] present an illustrating example for this situation.
+[CBB+02] includes an illustrating example for this situation.

 "These pictures are meant to entertain you.
 There is no significant meaning to the arrows between the boxes."
 A speaker at a recent software architecture conference, coming to a complex but ultimately inadequate boxes-and-lines everywhere viewgraph of her system's architecture and deciding that trying to explain it in front of a crowd would not be a good idea.